 We started off at the Old Bushmills Distillery, located in Bushmills, Northern Ireland.
 The Old Bushmills Distillery, founded in 1608, prides itself being the oldest working distillery in Ireland.
 This was my first time visiting a distillery, so on our first stop we decided to do a proper tour of the premises.
 Here I learned all the theory behind the Irish whiskey making process.
 Guided tours are offered daily, but cannot be booked online.
 I was afraid that coming in the afternoon we would find all the tours for the day sold out, but it was not the case.
 Tours departed every 10 minutes and we were able to join one that started a minute after we bought our tickets.
 Visiting on a Tuesday in late September probably also helped.

-Due to the alcohol content of the air in the distillery, I was not allowed to take any photos inside.
-The tour was really informative, I started off my Irish whiskey education with some basic knowledge of the production.
+Due to the alcohol content of the air in the distillery, photography is not allowed inside.
+The Bushmills distillery tour was really informative and provided some basic knowledge of the Irish whiskey production.
 We learned about all the stages from grains to end product, and were even able to see the bottling take place (doesn’t happen every day).
 At the end of the tour we went into the bar where we received two complimentary samples.
-One was the same for all, and we could choose the other.
-My boyfriend and I chose two different types, so we could sample a total of three (Original, 10 year single malt and 12 year single malt).
+One was the same for all and it was the Bushmills Original, and we could choose the other.
+My husband chose the Bushmills 12 year single malt while I opted for the 10 year single malt.

 Jameson Experience in Midleton, Cork

 After exploring some natural wonders of the west coast of Ireland, we made our way all the way south, to the Jameson distillery in Midleton.
 The famous Jameson is originally a Dublin whiskey.
 Today, it is produced in Midleton, County Cork.
 Following a crisis of the whiskey production in the 1970s, many whiskey producers moved to the Old Midleton Distillery and continued production there.
 Nowadays production happens at the new Midleton distillery, while the old distillery houses the Jameson Experience visitor centre.
-The original Jameson Distillery Bow St. in Dublin is no longer a working distillery, but is a visitor centre.
-There one can take tours and tastings, but we decided to visit the Midleton location, instead.
+The original Jameson Distillery Bow St. in Dublin is no longer a working distillery, but a visitor centre.
+There you can take the Jameson distillery tour, but we decided to visit the Midleton location, instead.

 In Midleton we booked a Premium Whiskey Tasting, which is not a tour but a tasting class.
 Here we had the chance to sample 4 different types of whiskey that are currently produced in Midleton.
 We had the Jameson Black Barrel, the Powers John’s Lane Release, the Redbreast 12 year old and the Midleton Barry Crockett Legacy.
-The focus of the tasting session was all on flavouring the different whiskeys and comparing them.
+The focus of this Irish whiskey tasting was all on flavouring the different whiskeys and comparing them.
 The key is to take proper time to enjoy the taste and personality of each whiskey.
 If at the sampling in Bushmills I was a novice, here I gained more knowledge and experience.
 At the end of this visit I had sampled 7 different types of Irish whiskey, including the most expensive one I have ever had.
-And our distillery tour of Ireland was not over yet.
+The the best Irish whiskey in Ireland?
+Probably.

 Tullamore D.E.W.
 Visitor Centre

-Our last stop in our distillery tour was the Old Tullamore Distillery in Tullamore.
+Our last stop in our Ireland distillery tour was the Old Tullamore Distillery in Tullamore.
 Tullamore Dew was the first whiskey I had bought for myself.
-At the very start of our relationship I had gone on a trip to Berlin and on my way back I called my boyfriend from the airport.
-I wanted to buy a whisky and I needed advice from an expert.
-He suggested I’d buy a Tullamore Dew, so I did.
-Smoother, not peated (and Irish!) – that was definitely the right whiskey for me.
-In Tullamore we chose to participate in the Whiskey Wise Masterclass, a combination of tour and tasting class.
+In Tullamore we chose to participate in the Whiskey Wise Masterclass, a combination of Tullamore distillery tour and tasting class.
 The tasting included samples of 6 house whiskeys.

 After visiting three of the most renowned Irish whiskey distilleries, I can say I have become if not an expert, at least an aficionado.
 My appreciation of the golden distillate was very very limited, but after this experience I feel much more knowledgeable.
 I would even say now I enjoy whiskey more and I know a bit better how to properly drink it.
-As the novice that I was when we landed in Dublin, I feel definitely more whiskey savvy now.
-During my time in Ireland I got to sample a grand total of 13 different types of whiskeys.
-I am proud to say I know what I like now, and I even got myself a good answer, just like my boyfriend, when asked how I like my whisky:
+As the novice that I was when we landed in Dublin, I felt definitely more whiskey savvy at the end of our Ireland trip.
+That’s how much education a week in Ireland exploring Irish whiskey distilleries can give.